puvadeee/bluebrain/README.md

 In Safari on on your iOS device goto http://cannybots.github.io/cannybots-beta/

 You will have needed to provide us with your Device ID for this to install and run.

+##4.
+Using the programmer

+isntall the altest drivers form the www.ftdichip.com website.